IPS-Eye-White

 The accuracy in detail of this part of the narrative in Acts has been strikingly confirmed by recent epigraphic discovery.
 Two inscriptions found in the neighborhood of Lystra in 1909 run as follows: (1) "Kakkan and Maramoas and Iman Licinius priests of Zeus"; (2) "Toues Macrinus also called Abascantus and Batasis son of Bretasis having made in accordance with a vow at their own expense (a statue of) Hermes Most Great along with a sun-dial dedicated it to Zeus the sun-god."
 [08]

-4) Additionally, although the educated classes spoke Greek, and Latin was also understood, many of the less educated people in those cities continued, for a long time, to use their native language. (e.g. Phrygian was in use at Iconium till the 3rd century of our era).
+4) Additionally, although the educated classes spoke Greek and understood Latin, many of the less educated people in those cities continued for a long time, to use their native language. (e.g. Phrygian was in use at Iconium till the 3rd century of our era).
 [09] Hence, Luke's comment that the people raised their voices "in the Lycaonian language".

 Summary: Luke was right about the location of Lycaonia, Lystra and Derbe and right about the people using their own language.
 He also correctly identified the gods worshipped in Lystra.